- My LS

 Practical framework for law firms and sole practitioners on return to the office

-We've updated this framework to reflect the most recent guidance from the government on ensuring a COVID-19 secure workplace, changes to the rules on working from home, when to wear face coverings, ventilation and work-related travel.
+We've updated this framework to reflect the most recent guidance from the government on ensuring a COVID-19 secure workplace.

 These are the most relevant points for legal services.